 Been with a few agencies in the past none of them can touch the girls though.
 You can even do your timesheet online so no looking for the Duty Manager at the end of your shift.
 Great agency knocked back a full time job to stay with them.

-Joiner jobs include working with wood.
-Joiner jobs work on building sites or in workshops, joiners make, fit or repair doors, windows, staircases, floorboards, roof trusses and partitions.
+Carpenter jobs include working with wood, working on building sites or in workshops, making or repairing doors, windows, staircases, floorboards, roof trusses and partitions.

-There are four different types of joiner jobs, bench joiner jobs who are mostly based in workshops, using woodworking tools and machinery to make parts such as doors, roof timbers and skirting boards, site joiners who work on site, fitting the prefabricated parts into buildings, shopfitters who specialise in producing and fitting shop fronts and interiors
+Carpenter jobs are mostly based in workshops, using woodworking tools and machinery to make parts such as doors, roof timbers and skirting boards, site joiners who work on site, fitting the prefabricated parts into buildings, shopfitters who specialise in producing and fitting shop fronts and interiors.

-Joiner jobs usual working week is 37.5 hours, Monday to Friday.
-Many joiner jobs involve travelling to different sites, sometimes with time away from home.
-Joiners spend a lot of time standing, bending, kneeling or crouching.
+The usual working week for a carpenter job is 37.5 hours, Monday to Friday.
+Many carpenter jobs involve travelling to different sites, sometimes with time away from home.
+Carpenters spend a lot of time standing, bending, kneeling or crouching.

-Outdoors joiner jobs can be cold and windy, and the work can involve climbing ladders and working on scaffolding.
-Bench joiner jobs work in workshops and have to get used to a lot of wood dust.
+Outdoors carpenter jobs can be cold and windy, and the work can involve climbing ladders and working on scaffolding.

-It may be possible to train to have joiner jobs through an Apprenticeship.
+It may be possible to train to become a carpenter through an Apprenticeship.

-Experienced joiners may be able to move into construction management, or set up their own specialist firm.
-There may be opportunities for joiner jobs to take place abroad on contracts.
+Experienced carpenters may be able to move into construction management, or set up their own specialist firm.
+There may be opportunities for carpenter jobs to take place abroad on contracts.